Robotics Companies Raise $150M to Expand Humanoid Robot Deployment

 From Prototype to Production

 Galbot’s vision extends beyond prototypes: it’s targeting full automation in spaces like unmanned retail stores and factory floors.
-With partnerships involving Bosch and backing from China’s robotics industry funds, Galbot is accelerating embodied AI commercialization.
+With partnerships involving Bosch and backing from China’s robotics industry funds, Galbot is accelerating embodied AI commercialisation.
 Their goal: produce robots capable of replacing multiple labour shifts, pushing humanoid robotics past demo stages into everyday deployment.